The Public Education Promise

 What if we could do this while creating space for joy, belonging, curiosity, and a love of learning?

-The Public Education Promise is our commitment to providing every child in every community with a highly effective education that prepares them for college, career, and real life in the real world.
+The Public Education Promise is our commitment to providing every child in every community access to a highly effective education that prepares them for college, career, and real life in the real world.

 Our duty as educators and school system leaders is to ensure that our students graduate not only as good students but as good citizens.